A Room of One's Own by Virginia Woolf

-Sentient Theatre's production breathes new life into the history of women and literature in this stage adaptation of Virginia Woolf's 1929 essay.
+Sentient Theatre's production breathes new life into the history of women and literature in this adaptation of Virginia Woolf's classic 1929 essay.
 Adapted and directed by Peta Hanrahan, 'A Room of One’s Own by Virginia Woolf' features four performers as aspects of Virginia Woolf’s mind in conversation with herself and the audience.

 The work explores gender disparity from an historical perspective, delivering the main themes and ideas from the essay to present-day audiences, while keeping Woolf's language intact and charming humour alive.

 Today, with campaigns such as Me Too, Time’s Up and NOW Australia, ‘A Room of One’s Own by Virginia Woolf’ shines a light on our history with astounding relevance to contemporary society.

 Set Design by Dagmara Gieysztor

 Publicity by Eleanor Howlett (Sassy Red PR)